MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dbrush-class.md

 ```

 ### Return Value
  A value between zero and 1 that indicates the opacity of the brush.
 This value is a constant multiplier that linearly scales the alpha value of all pixels filled by the brush.
-The opacity values are clamped in the range 0 to 1 before they are multiplied together
+The opacity values are clamped in the range 0 to 1 before they are multiplied together.

 ##  <a name="gettransform"></a>  CD2DBrush::GetTransform
  Gets the current transform of the render target